XavierOwen/Notes/Financial Risk Management_SUSTech/Chap_02_Quantitative Methods for Risk Management.md

 $\Rmk$

-$V$ is the corresponding value in horizontal axis when the cdf reaches $X$ percent, in the distribution graph.
+$\VaR$ is the corresponding value in horizontal axis when the cdf reaches $X$ percent, in the distribution graph.

-so even when $V$ is the same, potential loss may be not.
+so even when $\VaR$ is the same, potential loss may be not, and severe loss maybe more likely to happen

 <img src="assets/1550736707364.png" width=400>